September 17, 2023

 Large Dutch Oven or Stock Pot – This soup is made for a family, approx. 6 servings.
 I typically make this in my 4 qt dutch oven and that JUST fits the soup.

-Saute the Base – In the pot or Dutch oven over medium-low heat heat up the olive oil.
+2. Saute the Base – In the pot or Dutch oven over medium-low heat heat add a little olive oil.
 Once hot add in the onion and saute until soft approx. 3 minutes.
-Add in the garlic and saute until soft and fragrant, another 2-3 minutes.
-Add the broth and lemon juice, raise the heat to medium, and bring to a simmer.
+Add in the garlic and saute until soft and fragrant, another 1-2 minutes.
+Add the broth and lemon juice, raise to medium heat, and bring to a boil.
 Place the lid on the pot to speed up the process.
-Simmer for 5 minutes.
+Reduce the heat and simmer for 5 minutes.

-This section needs its own subheading it is that important.
-If you have never tempered eggs before it is just a fancy term for bringing your eggs slowly up to temperature before adding it in.
+This section needs its own subheading, it is that important.
+If you have never tempered eggs before it’s just a fancy term for bringing your eggs slowly up to temperature before adding it in.
 If you add the beaten egg to the simmering soup as is, it will cook on contact and you will have a lemony egg drop soup.

-I like to use a ladle and a 2 cup liquid measuring cup for this step, but use what you have.
-Beat the eggs in a large container (or measuring cup).
+I like to use a ladle and a 2 cup liquid measuring cup for this step, but you can also use a medium bowl.
+Whisk the eggs in a large container (or measuring cup).
 Slowly, and I mean slowly, drizzle in the hot soup while continuously beating the egg.
 You want the tiniest drizzle to flow in.
 Continue to do this until 2 cups have been added.
-Add the egg mixture to the soup and give it a mix.
+Add the egg mixture to the soup and give it a stir.
 If you did this successfully the broth will lighten in color with no egg bits.
 You will also be able to tell more once the soup is done, if the eggs were not tempered correctly you will have separation as the soup cools.

 Store avgolemono in the fridge in an airtight container for 3-4 days.
 When ready to reheat pour the desired amount into a sauce pan and heat on low until desired temperature.
 Want to make parts of this dish in advance?
-The turkey meatballs can be made in advance and frozen for up to 2 months.
+The turkey meatballs can be made in advance and frozen for up to 2 months or stored in the fridge for 1 day.
 When ready to make the soup drop the meatballs in frozen and cook for double the amount of time.

 This soup is so good and nourishing!
 I will make again!